bkrigeris/elk/README.md

 logstash.conf
 :  a file that defines logstash operational settings for input, filter and output configuration.
 Complete reference can be found @ <https://www.elastic.co/guide/en/logstash/current/index.html>

 ### Elastic Search Docker Components
+Dockerfile
+:  this is what docker engine is using to build the container image.
+It contains instructions for base image and additional files that are added image container.
+Complete reference can be found @ <https://docs.docker.com/engine/reference/builder/>

+elasticsearch.yml
+:  a file that defines elastic search configuration settings.
+Complete reference can be found @ <https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html>

+### Elastic Search Docker Components